rubyu/cOCR/readme.md

 cocr -d "PATH_TO_TARGET_DIRECTORY" -k "YOUR_GOOGLE_API_KEY"
 ```

-Or, the option can be given by the long name.
+Or, the options can be specified by the long names.

 ```bat
 cocr --dir "PATH_TO_TARGET_DIRECTORY" --key "YOUR_GOOGLE_API_KEY"